-Admittedly, Cenote Caracol was not one that I was planning to visit while in Mexico.
-And that is simply because I had never heard of it or read anything about it in my research.
+Admittedly, Cenote Caracol was not on my “must see” list while in Tulum.
+And that is simply because I had never heard of it or read anything about it in my research!

-I quite literally stumbled upon Cenote Caracol while on my failed attempt at finding Cenote Taak Bi Ha.
-While on the long dirt road, I passed a sign for Cenote Caracol on my way in, and on my way out I decided to stop on a whim so that my trek wouldn’t have been for nothing.
+I quite literally stumbled upon Cenote Caracol after my failed attempt at finding Cenote Taak Bi Ha.
+While on the long dirt road, I passed a sign for Cenote Caracol on my way in, and on my way out I decided to stop on a whim, mostly so that my trek wouldn’t have been for nothing.

 Am I ever glad I did!

 This cenote is a dark, underground, mysterious hidden gem.
 It is so worth the trek to get here.
-Stalactites hang in infinite numbers from the cave ceiling above, and blue and yellow lights illuminate an otherwise pitch black cavern.
+Stalactites hang in infinite numbers from the cave ceiling above, reaching down toward the water’s surface.
+Bright blue and yellow lights illuminate an otherwise pitch black cavern.

 Cenote Caracol is part of the Sac Actun Cave System, spanning throughout the Yucatan Peninsula.
-This is one of the world’s largest cave systems, and I highly recommend a visit to Cenote Sac Actun while you’re in Mexico.
+This is one of the world’s largest cave systems, and I highly recommend you also visit Cenote Sac Actun while you’re in Mexico.

-Keep reading for info on location, entry fees, and facilities!
+Keep on reading for information on location, entry fees, and facilities!

 - Operating Hours: 8 AM to 5 PM